negin513/neon_dashboard/README.md

 ## How to run the NEON Dashboard application yourself?

+Besides interacting with neon dashboard at [Neon Dashboard](https://ncar.nationalsciencedatafabric.org/neon-demo/v1/), you can run it locally on your machine!

 There are many ways to run this application on your local machine:

 ### 🚀 Easiest Method: Using Docker Image Directly!